Simplicity in Motion

 I'm relatively new to the beading world.
-About seven years ago, I was perusing in a craft store and noticed how unique the Swarovski sliders were.
+About seven years ago, I was perusing in a craft store and noticed how unique the crystal sliders were.
 I purchased several sets along with some elastic and started making bracelets.
 I enjoyed it so much that it has blossomed into something much greater and I look forward to where it will take me in the future.

 Who introduced you to beading?

 How did you discover Fire Mountain Gems and Beads®?

 When my interest in beading started, I obtained several beading magazines, such as Bead and Button magazine.
 There was an ad for Fire Mountain Gems and Beads, so I went to the website and I couldn't believe the assortment of items that were available.
 Fire Mountain Gems continues to be one of my mainstays for beading supplies, design ideas, tips and tricks.

 I enjoy decorating my house, some ceramic painting but mostly jewelry-making.

 What role does jewelry-making play in your life?

 Jewelry-making is currently a hobby, but I am broadening my horizons.
 I try to work with my designs as often as I can because working with beads gives me a sense of well-being, satisfaction and amazement.

 If you used jewelry-making as a way to bring in income, how are you selling yourself and your jewelry?

 In the past, I was making jewelry for family and friends.
 Because I enjoy the creating jewelry so much, I have decided to bring my creations to a much bigger audience; therefore, a website is in the making.
 This is the first beading contest I have entered and I am excited about the anticipation of attending craft fairs and markets.